boonsuli/user-api/README.md

             {"id":1,"name":"Kilian","shortName":"Jornet","version":1,"creationDate":"2020-01-20@22:00:00","modificationDate":"2020-01-20@22:00:00","userName":"kjornet","password":"kjornet","mail":"kilian.jornet@themail.com","birthday":"1987-10-26@23:00:00","street":"1 placa Del Sol","zipCode":"17600","city":"Figueras","country":"Espagne"}
             ```
         - in a browser : http://localhost:8080/trailerplan/swagger-ui.html, the swagger api

     - run integration test :
         ```
         mvn clean verify -P integration-test
         ```
         only the integration tests are running, the *IT.java in repository, service and controller layer

     - run the docker images with :
       ```
       docker run --rm --name trailerplan-user-api -p 8080:8080 trailerplan-user-api
       ```
-      then all the feature are available from the docker images ;-)
+      then all the feature are available from the docker images

-    - enjoy ;-)